What Does it Take to Be an Industrial Engineering Technologist?

 - Create computer applications for manufacturing processes or operations, using computer-aided design (CAD) or computer-assisted manufacturing (CAM) tools.

 - Request equipment upgrades or purchases.

-These are the skills Industrial Engineering Technologists say are the most useful in their careers:
+When polled, Industrial Engineering Technologists say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.